Formalizing Preferences Over Runtime Distributions: Instantiating Utility Functions in Practice

+\cref{fig:utilgrid} illustrates the utility functions we have discussed in this section.
 Overall, the method of maximum entropy gives us a principled way to adopt partial knowledge about $K$ into our scoring function; of course, it applies similarly beyond the case of step-function utilities.